NSSP CoP Steering Committee Members

-Rosa Ergas, Steering Committee Chair, Syndromic Surveillance Coordinator, Massachusetts Department of Public Health
+Rosa Ergas, Past Steering Committee Chair, Syndromic Surveillance Coordinator, Massachusetts Department of Public Health

 Rosa Ergas has been an active participant in the NSSP CoP and the BioSense User Group since starting in her current role as syndromic surveillance program coordinator at the Massachusetts Department of Public Health in February of 2014.
 As syndromic surveillance coordinator, Rosa developed onboarding and validation protocols and worked with the Massachusetts HIE to develop and implement validation.
 Since attending the May, 2014 in person BUG meeting in Atlanta, Rosa has participated in or led several workgroups and specific projects with the NSSP CoP and BioSense Governance Group.

 Rosa understands the need for a strong community of practice to move syndromic surveillance beyond data quality and into meaningful use of these rich and unique data to impact the practice of public health and ultimately improve the health of our communities.
 Rosa looks forward to participation in and service to the community of practice as we enter a new chapter in syndromic surveillance.